MadeleineWalder/drf_api/README.md

 ### Notification Testing

 I used react-notifications to notify users apon certain events.
-It was super easy to set up by running the install command, importing into the files and adding into App.js.
+It was super easy to set up by running the install command, importing the notification container and CSS into the files, and adding them into App.js so they render.

 When the user submits a contact form they will see the success notification: